NEW: Election workers counted ballots as the two main parties each said it would take power

 “Parliament will be the main body running Georgia, so it will be a much more diluted power,” Saakashvili said.
 “There will no longer be a strong man or stakeholder of power and I think that is a fair system because in democracy there are checks and balances for different people.”

-Until recently, Saakashvili and the United National Movement have controlled much of political life in this country of 4.5 million people and has been praised by U.S. and European officials for making progress in the fight against corruption and continuing economic reform.
+Until recently, Saakashvili and the ruling party, the United National Movement, have controlled much of political life in this country of 4.5 million people and has been priased by U.S. and European officials for making progress in the fight against corruption and continuing economic reform.

-The evidence can be seen in gleaming new skyscrapers.
+The evidence can been seen in gleaming new skyscrapers.

-For his part, Saakashvili refers to the opposition leader Ivanishvili as that "big money guy."
+For his part, Saakashvili has referred to the opposition leader Ivanishvili as that “big money guy.”

-The president accuses Ivanishvili of wanting to "buy the whole system," and sees the hand of Russia behind him, with which Georgia fought a brief but bitter war four years ago.
+The president accused Ivanishvili of wanting to “buy the whole system,” and said he saw behind him the hand of Russia.

-The president said he is concerned with the amount of wealth that Ivanishvili made in Russia, and that that money is being used to influence the elections.
+The president said he was concerned by the amount of wealth that Ivanishvili has accrued in Russia, and whether that money was used to influence the elections.